-Planning of integration of third-country nationals is the responsibility of the Ministry of Labour and Social Policy, Directorate General of Immigration and Integration Policies and is carried out through the drafting of the document of "Multiannual Integrated Programming in Employment, Integration and Inclusion".
-It is produced every 6 years in response to European programming such as the European Commission's Action Plan for Integration and Inclusion 2021-2027 which is precisely transposed into national programming documents.
+Planning in the area of integration of third-country nationals is the responsibility of the Ministry of Labor and Social Policy, Directorate General of Immigration and Integration Policies and is carried out through the drafting of the document of "Multiannual Integrated Programming in Employment, Integration and Inclusion"33.
+It is drafted every 6 years in response to European programming such as the European Commission's Action Plan for Integration and Inclusion 2021-202734 which is precisely transposed into national programming documents.
 Programming is also carried out taking into consideration the Sustainable Development Goals (SDGs) by identifying objectives, targets, and lines of intervention.
 After the previous 2014-2020 programming between October 2021 and January 2022, a long series of qualified stakeholders were invited to comment, make suggestions and proposals on a first draft of the Integrated Multiannual Programming in Employment, Integration, and Inclusion 2021-2027.
 The version that followed, benefited from contributions from nearly 100 international organizations, other central governments, regions and municipalities, social partners, universities, and public and private research bodies, third sector entities, associations working on behalf of migrants registered under Article 42 of the TUI and associations of migrants and new generations.
-At the level of the Region of Tuscany, on the other hand, the latest planning document is the Integrated Address Plan for Immigration Policies 2012-2015 which has not been updated in subsequent years.
-Other important documents that have defined an articulated work plan to be followed at the national level regarding the condition of citizens of foreign origin is the National Action Plan Against Racism, Xenophobia, and Intolerance (2014-2016) drafted by UNAR (National Anti-Racial Discrimination Office).
+At the level of the Region of Tuscany, on the other hand, the latest planning document is the Integrated Address Plan for Immigration Policies 2012-201535 which has not been updated in subsequent years.

-In early 2022, UNAR launched a notice addressed to associations and entities working in the field of preventing and combating discrimination to define the new National Action Plan 2021-2025.
-Recently, the document "National Strateg for Equality, Inclusion and Participation of Roma and Sinti 2021-2030" was adopted
+Other important documents that have defined an articulated work plan to be followed at the national level regarding the condition of citizens of foreign origin is the National Action Plan Against Racism, Xenophobia, and Intolerance (2014-2016) drafted by UNAR (National Anti-Racial Discrimination Office and in Defense of Differences).
+In early 2022, UNAR launched a notice addressed to associations and entities working in the field of preventing and combating ethnic-racial discrimination to define the new National Action Plan 2021-2025.
+Most recently, the document "National Strategy for Equality, Inclusion and Participation of Roma and Sinti 2021-2030" has been adopted following the EU Council Recommendation of March 12, 2021 (2021/C 93/01) of which the document bears the same title.